Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

-In this paper we contribute towards this general question by focusing on a specific distributed model predictive control scheme, and assessing how it can be adapted plus and which performance losses such adaptations induce.
+In this paper, we contribute towards answering this question by focusing on distributed model predictive control schemes, proposing some adaptation schemes, and assessing which performance losses such adaptations may induce.
 We thus present some literature in Section~\ref{ssec:literature}, before summarising our intended contributions in Section~\ref{ssec:contributions}.